rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

     - Lecture 6 : Request Headers
         - What is a HTML request ?
 			- Q : what this actually green box is ? where it is use ? for what purpose it's use
     			- Q : then where that packet request will go first
 			- understanding a packet request
 				- Q : why system generate or send request packet to the server ? for what purpose it's use ?
+				- Request line
+                - Host
 				- Q : what is Header means ?
+                - Accept header
+                - Accept-Language header
+                - Accept-Encoding header
     				- Q : what is encoding ?
+                - User-Agent header
+                - Content-Length
+                - body section
     				- Q : why these info goes in body
     				- Q : did u ever saw a URL address inside the browser
     				- Q : but have u never saw a "body" section of a packet request
         - What is a HTML response ?
 			- Q : A HTML response is a packet providing Permission to access the website/content ? - is this statement correct ?
         - Types of HTTP Request methods/ways - to send the data
 			- define method
 			- about Types of HTTP request methods/ways
+                - GET method
+                - HEAD method
+                	- Q : what is Status line in header section
+                - POST method
+                - PUT method
+                - DELETE method
+                - OPTIONS method
+                - TRACE method
+                	- Q : what u do without going in drive or folder
+                - CONNECT method

 - Lab setup
     - Lecture 6 + 7 : Lab setup